solidjs/solid-docs-legacy/en/api.md

 It takes a reactive object and any number of arrays of keys; for each array of keys, it will return a reactive object with just those properties of the original object.
 The last reactive object in the returned array will have any leftover properties of the original object.

-This can be useful when extending a component if you want to pass a subset of the parent's props directly to the child.
+This can be useful if you want to consume a subset of props and pass the rest to a child.

 ```js
 const [local, others] = splitProps(props, ["children"]);